 - Whitewash, if necessary.

 - Weed out weeds, fertilize the lawn, and apply moss control agents if necessary.

 - Once the grass begins to grow on established lawns, you can mow.

 In April, the preparatory work is done; now, your 12-month organic gardening work is just beginning.
 Fertilize all garden plants that need it – especially perennial shrubs and perennials, but also bulbous flowers and vegetable plants.

 The plants need a fresh supply of nutrients, as they have the highest growth spurt at this time and need energy and nutrients accordingly.
 Plants that are malnourished in the spring will only develop a weak growth as well as a lack of flowers and little fruit.

-Furthermore, from April onwards, vegetables that are not sensitive to frost can be sown directly into the bed.
+Furthermore, vegetables that are not sensitive to frost can be sown directly into the bed from April onwards.
 However, be careful not to sow all seeds at the same time with your all seasons gardening, but rather to plant them in the soil at different times.